linkerd/website/linkerd.io/content/2.12/features/protocol-detection.md

 understand how to fix this.
 {{< /note >}}

 In some cases, Linkerd's protocol detection will time out because it doesn't see any bytes from the client.
-This situation is commonly encountered when using "server-speaks-first" protocols where the server sends data before the client does, such as SMTP, or protocols that proactively establish connections without sending data, such as Memcache.
+This situation is commonly encountered when using protocols where the server sends data before the client does (such as SMTP) or protocols that proactively establish connections without sending data (such as Memcache).
 In this case, the connection will proceed as a TCP connection after a 10-second protocol detection delay.

 To avoid this delay, you will need to provide some configuration for Linkerd.
 There are two basic mechanisms for configuring protocol detection: _opaque ports_ and _skip ports_.
-Marking a port as _opaque_ instructs Linkerd to skip protocol detection and immediately proxy the connection as a TCP stream;
-marking a port as a _skip port_ bypasses the proxy entirely.
-Opaque ports are generally preferred (as Linkerd can provide mTLS, TCP-level metrics, etc), but can only be used for services inside the cluster.
+Marking a port as _opaque_ instructs Linkerd to skip protocol detection and immediately proxy the connection as a TCP stream; marking a port as a _skip port_ bypasses the proxy entirely.
+Opaque ports are generally preferred (as Linkerd can still provide mTLS, TCP-level metrics, etc), but can only be used for destinations inside the cluster.

 By default, Linkerd automatically marks the ports for some server-speaks-first protocol as opaque.
 Services that speak those protocols over the default ports to destinations inside the cluster do not need further configuration.

-Linkerd's default list of opaque ports in the 2.12 release is 25 (SMTP), 587 (SMTP), 3306 (MySQL), 4444 (Galera), 5432 (Postgres), 6379 (Redis), 9300
+Linkerd's default list of opaque ports in the 2.11 release is **25** (SMTP), **587** (SMTP), **3306** (MySQL), **4444** (Galera), **5432** (Postgres), **6379** (Redis), **9300** (ElasticSearch), and **11211** (Memcache).
-(ElasticSearch), and 11211 (Memcache).
-Note that this may change in future releases.

-The following table contains common protocols that may require configuration.
+The following table contains common protocols that may require additional configuration.

 | Protocol        | Default port(s) | Notes |
 |-----------------|-----------------|-------|